Hebmor/VideoEditor/README.md

 * The application is currently under development and may contain redundant source code, inconsistencies and poor code style.
 * Something may not work or just be absent!
-* As you develop, everything will be cleaned, comments are added to the code.
+* As you develop, everything will be cleaned, comments will be added to the code.

 > To interact with Java using FFmpeg (https://github.com/tanersener/mobile-ffmpeg).